 Additionally, if the light is strong it will create shadows that will create leading lines into the direction of your light source.

 One caveat is that you have to hide your light from your camera.
 As mentioned before, one good techniques (especially in a darkened room) is to mount the flash backwards and turn the head around.
 This will let you use the recycle light as a guide to help keep some item in your frame between you and your flash.

 One other thing you should notice with this photo.
-This small, shoe-mount flash is about a hundred feet away from the kids rehearsing their post-musical bow.
+This small, shoe-mount flash is about a hundred feet away from the kids rehearsing their end-of-show theatrical bow.

 Next: Lighting 101: Headshot in a Corner